cypress-io/cypress-realworld-testing/docs/pages/index.md

 This is a special directory that Next.js uses for [dynamic routes](https://nextjs.org/docs/routing/dynamic-routes).
 There are two pages within this directory.

-1. `index.tsx` - is reponsible for rendering the real world examples landing page, i.e.,
+1. `index.tsx` - is reponsible for rendering the real world examples landing page, i.e., `/real-world-examples`.

-- `/real-world-examples`.

 2. `[slug].tsx` - is a [dynamic page](https://nextjs.org/docs/basic-features/pages) and is responsible for rendering all of the real world example pages, i.e., `/real-world-examples/authentication-overview-and-setup`.

+## tutorials/

+This is a special directory that Next.js uses for [dynamic routes](https://nextjs.org/docs/routing/dynamic-routes).
+There are two pages within this directory.

+1. `index.tsx` - is reponsible for rendering the tutorials landing page, i.e., `/tutorials`.

+2. `[slug].tsx` - is a [dynamic page](https://nextjs.org/docs/basic-features/pages) and is responsible for rendering all of the tutorial lesson pages, i.e., `/tutorials/creating-a-shopify-partners-store`.

 ## getStaticProps()